dorddis/Gymzy/CODEBASE_PROBLEMS_ANALYSIS.md

 ---

-**FINAL ASSESSMENT**: This codebase has significant potential but requires substantial work before it's ready for production or team collaboration.
+**FINAL ASSESSMENT**: This codebase has significant potential but requires substantial work before it&apos;s ready for production or team collaboration.
 The issues are fixable, but they must be addressed systematically to avoid introducing new problems.